Onimusha: Way of the Sword: Development

-The game is currently being developed by Capcom.
+The game was developed by Capcom.
 It was part of Capcom's efforts to revive some of its dormant franchises.
 According to producer Akihito Kadowaki, members of Capcom had always wanted to continue the Onimusha franchise, though the publisher was unable to allocate resources for it.
 The game was greenlit in early 2020, when RE Engine, Capcom's proprietary engine, had its utilities and functions massively expanded.
 The game was designed to be accessible while remaining challenging for experienced players, with director Satoru Nihei adding that it was not a Soulslike and their main focus was to modernize the series and "express the clashing of blades through the action".
 In contrast with the previous games, combat was designed to be more deliberate, requiring players to observe their opponent's moves and decide the timing of each strike.
-The team invitied real-life swordsmen to their motion capture studio to ensure combat in the game was grounded in reality.
+The team invited real-life swordsmen to their motion capture studio to ensure combat in the game was grounded in reality.

 The narrative of Way of the Sword was not related to the previous games or the Netflix animated series, as Capcom wanted players new to the franchise to understand the game's story with ease.
 Like previous games in the series, however, Genma remained as the main antagonist.
 Capcom considered Mifune to be "the quintessential samurai action actor", and it took two years of discussions and negotiations with Mifune Productions to secure the license to use his likeness in the game.
 The game was designed to be "cinematic", with Capcom investing significantly into the game's motion capture technology and animation process.
 The team consulted with temple officials, such as those from Kiyomizu-dera, to ensure that their depiction of feudal Japan was realistic.
-The game is expected to be around 20-hour long.
+The game is expected to be around 20-hours long.

-Way of the Sword was revealed at The Game Awards in December 2024, and is set to be released for PlayStation 5, Windows, and Xbox Series X/S in 2026.
+Way of the Sword was revealed at The Game Awards in December 2024, and was released for PlayStation 5, Windows, and Xbox Series X/S on September 4, 2026, moving up three weeks from its original release date of September 25.
+The Nintendo Switch 2 version was later revealed during the Nintendo Direct in June 2026.

+Reception

+Onimusha: Way of the Sword received "generally favorable" reviews and the Nintendo Switch 2 version received "universal acclaim", according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 95% of critics.

+The game sold over one million copies on its launch day.